Zora Health

 6

-The clinic lab specialists closely monitor the embryos as they develop and provide updates on their progression.
-Embryos are typically evaluated on days three and five after fertilization to assess their quality and ensure only the healthiest ones are transferred.
+After the eggs are fertilized, the lab specialists will closely monitor the embryos as they develop.
+You’ll also be updated on how the embryos are growing.
+Embryos are typically evaluated on the third and fifth day after fertilization to assess their quality and ensure only the healthiest ones are transferred to your uterus.

 7